WalletWasabi/WalletWasabi/WalletWasabi.Documentation/Guides/UpgradeTorDaemons.md

 ### Automatically

-Just invoke the following commands in your PowerShell 7+:
+Invoke the following commands in your PowerShell 7+:

 ```powershell
 cd WalletWasabi/Microservices/Binaries